Is the Sony Bravia 8 II the best OLED in 2025? Hands-on Review

 Where Does the Sony Bravia 8 II Sit in the 2025 Sony Range?

-- Bravia 8 II – New flagship QD-OLED: Replaces the A95L with improved brightness and efficiency
+- Bravia 8 II – New flagship QD-OLED replacing the A95L

 - Bravia 8 – Carryover WOLED model: More affordable OLED option